 EDEXCEL Functional Skills Level 1/2

 It is hoped that students will develop into competent and proficient computer scientists.
 It is hoped that students will become digitally literate, they will have the ‘ability to use information and communication technologies to find, evaluate, create, and communicate information, requiring both cognitive and technical skills.’
-Their progress will be measured against Doddle Steps, quality of completed projects, and results in examinations.
+Their progress will be measured through quality of completed projects and results in examinations.